codefordenver/owlet-ui/README.md

       script/start-chrome-canary.sh

-  You should now see the Owlet UI app running in the window that pops up.
+  You should now see the Owlet app running in the window that pops up.

   > Once you start up Chrome Canary in this way, you can leave it open, even
-  > if you restart the Owlet UI app and the REPL.
+  > if you restart the Owlet app and the REPL.
 As always, you can cleanly
   > reload the app with **View -> Force Reload This Page** (Command-Shift-R).

 - Click the Dirac DevTools toolbar icon.
 The Dirac DevTools Console window